-Martin Luther King Day
+Veterans Day Martin Luther King Day

-Memorial Day
+Thanksgiving Memorial Day

-Independence Day
+Presidents' Day Independence Day

-Columbus Day
+Christmas Columbus Day

-Labor Day
+New Year's Day Labor Day

-- 9.4 When a holiday falls on a Saturday or a Sunday, it will be rescheduled to either Friday or Monday, and no classes shall be scheduled, unless the holiday is rescheduled to another day, established through the negotiation process in Section 9.5. - 9.5 Any rescheduling of holidays to times other than those outlined in this Agreement must be negotiated.
-It is recognized that the following holidays may have alternative days of observance negotiated:
+- 9.4 When a holiday falls on a Saturday or a Sunday, it will be rescheduled to either Friday or Monday, and no classes shall be scheduled, unless the holiday is rescheduled to another day, established by the University after reasonable notice of the rescheduled day is provided to the AAUP-WSU. - 9.5 Any rescheduling of holidays to times other than those outlined in this Agreement must first be communicated to the AAUP-WSU.
+It is recognized that the following holidays may have alternative days of observance after reasonable notice of the rescheduled day is provided to the AAUP-WSU.